 The educational component of the fellowship revolves around local conferences conducted at Carolinas Medical Center, which include medical grand rounds, liver pathology conference, weekly transplant selection conferences, liver-GI Journal Club, and monthly hepatobiliary conferences.
 Regional conferences include Carolinas Medical Center’s CME Liver Course.
 Fellows attend at least one national conference.
-Fellows will also work with other members of the liver faculty which include Philippe Zamor, MD, Paul Schmeltzer, MD, and Herbert Bonkovsky, MD.
+Fellows will also work with other members of the liver faculty which include Philippe Zamor, MD, Paul Schmeltzer, MD, Andrew deLemos, MD, and Herbert Bonkovsky, MD.
 Carolinas Medical Center has an ACGME-accredited Gastroenterology Fellowship Program.

 Profile of the Program Director

-Mark Russo, MD, MPH, FACG, AGAF, received his medical degree from the Mount Sinai School of Medicine in Manhattan and his Master's in Public Health from School of Public Health at The University of North Carolina.
+|Mark Russo, MD, MPH, FACG, AGAF, received his medical degree from the Mount Sinai School of Medicine in Manhattan and his Master's in Public Health from School of Public Health at The University of North Carolina.
 He completed his training in gastroenterology and transplant hepatology at The University of North Carolina.

-He was faculty in the liver transplant programs at Columbia Presbyterian Hospital in Manhattan and The University of North Carolina where he earned the rank of Associate Professor of Medicine.
+Dr. Russo served as faculty in the liver transplant programs at Columbia Presbyterian Hospital in Manhattan and The University of North Carolina where he earned the rank of Associate Professor of Medicine.
 He is currently the Medical Director of Liver Transplantation at Carolinas Medical Center.

 His research interests include viral hepatitis, liver transplant, hepatocellular carcinoma and drug-induced liver injury.

-He has published over 70 peer-reviewed publications and five book chapters.
+Dr. Russo has published over 70 peer-reviewed publications and five book chapters.